CodeMouse92/WacomTouchToggle/README.md

 ## Compatibility

 This should work on any Debian-based system, and may also work on other Linux systems.
 It is designed to work automatically with any graphics tablet that can be controlled by `xsetwacom`.

-**If you encounter any problems with any Linux system or Wacom tablet, please report in Issues!**
+**If you encounter any problems with any Linux system or Wacom tablet, please **report in Issues!**

-Tested on:

-- Ubuntu 14.04
-- Ubuntu 16.04
-- Linux Mint 18.1

 ## History

-Wacom grahpics tablets are essential parts of any modern graphic designer's toolkit.
+Wacom graphics tablets are essential parts of any modern graphic designer's toolkit.
 Luckily for us Linux users, they work with Ubuntu very well out of the box!
 However, some tablets (such as the Wacom Bamboo) have touchpad capabilities, which can be a massive inconvenience if you tend to rest your hand on the pad while drawing.
 Shutting this capability off is less than trivial, so I wrote this script to automate the process.

 I've been using this script for three years - it's the first thing I run when I plug in my Wacom Bamboo!

 ## Prerequisites

-You must have the packages `pcregrep` and `xsetwacom` installed on your system.
-Both should be available from your system's default package repository.
+You must have the package `pcregrep` installed on your system, which should be available from your system's default package repository.
+You should also have `xsetwacom` on your system, which is usually pre-installed on Ubuntu by default.

 ## Installation

 Simply place the `wacomtouch` file in a convenient place for scripts, and be sure the location is included in your environment path.
 Mark the script as executable via `chmod +x wacomtouch`.

-Here's an example install script, placing the script in your `/usr/local/bin` directory.
+Here's an example install, placing the script in your `/usr/local/bin` directory.
 Note that we only need the `sudo` because we're working in a system directory.

 ```bash
 # Move to the location where the script will live.